Matb85/elevator-simulator/README.md

 ## My goals

-For the project I decided to code a solution in Typescript that:
+For the project, I decided to code a solution in Typescript that:

 1. addresses all of the above observations
-2. Works both in a NodeJS and a browser environment
+2. Works both in a Node.js and a browser environment
 3. has a nice web UI

 ## Project structure

 The project consists of 3 parts:

-1. the actual agorithm located in ./src/algorithm
+1. the actual algorithm located in ./src/algorithm
 2. A React + Material UI + Vite web app that allows to use the algo in the browser
-3. A sample test suite for playing with the algo though the command line
+3. A sample test suite for playing with the algo through the command line

 ## Algorithm's details